 Will a Steam Shower Add Value?

-Smart spending will affect the value-add and your payback when you go to market.
+Being smart about the elements your select for your bathroom remodel will affect the value-add and your payback when you go to market.

 What do Buyers Want in the Bathroom?